nikolaitur/Shopify-Boilerplate-Theme/readme.md

 ### Main commands for theme development:
 1) You should run `npm i` command to install javascript libraries we're using in theme and another needed packages for our theme development tool.
 This needs to be runned only 1 time for each new project before you start development.
-2) Then you should run `gulp watch` command each time for theme development.
-Once this command called, it will be running in background mode and shows you log output of your development till you press `command+c` in your keyboard or till you kill terminal window.
+2) Then you should use our main theme development tool command: `gulp watch`.
+You're using it each time for theme development.
+Once this command prompted, it will be running in background mode and shows you log output of your development till you press `command+c` in your keyboard or till you kill terminal window.
 While this command runs, it only watches your code changes in `sources` folder, compiles such files to `build` folder and auto-upload the files to Shopify store.
 It also watches images and fonts you're adding to `sources/assets` and it compiles them too.

 Additional commands:
 Run `gulp deploy` for theme deployment.
 Once this command runs, it builds theme from `sources` folder to `build` folder and deploys all theme files from `build` folder to Shopify store theme.